mkolod/deep-reinforcement-learning/p2_continuous-control/README.md

 ### Instructions

-Evaluate the cells in [Continuous_Control.ipynb](./Continuous_Control.ipynb) to see the agent train and perform inference.
+Evaluate the cells in`Continuous_Control.ipynb` to see the agent train and perform inference.
 Note that the notebook already contains the results of a successful session.
-The agent can be found in [ddpg_agent.py](./ddpg_agent.py), and the model can be found in [model.py](./model.py).